I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: Magnetic Monopoles

 He condensed super-saturated vapour onto solid ferromagnetic particles in a diffusion chamber, which created a smooth surface round each particle and so eliminated surface effects.
 These ferromagnetic particles, surrounded by fluid, were allowed to drop through a beam of light, under the force of gravity in a magnetic field \textbf{\textit{H}}, which was periodically inverted.
 Under these conditions, particles exhibiting the magnetic charge effect, fall in a zig-zag path.
 He observed 428 such tracks with a mean magnetic charge of $\bar{g}$ = (2.5$_{-1.3}^{+1.6}$).10$^{-8}$ gauss.cm$^2$, which agrees with the value predicted by Dirac of \textit{g}$_D$ = 3.29 10$^{-8}$ gauss.cm$^2$ within the errors.
 In this way, Mikhailov showed unambiguously that he was observing Dirac ``monopoles'', and furthermore, these were not due to surface effects on the particles.\cite{Mikhailov2}

 He also re-ran his previous experiment, choosing the correct root, and found that the ferromagnetic particles carried from 1 to 5 magnetic charges.
-The histogram of magnetic charges clearly shows 5 separate peaks corresponding $g = ng_D$ where n = 1 to 5, with the peaks being gaussian-like with some gaps in between.\cite{Mikhailov3} This confirms that the magnetic charge is quantised, and rules out Schwinger monopoles which have twice the magnetic charge ($g_S = 2g_D$).\cite{Schwinger}
+The histogram of magnetic charges clearly shows 5 separate peaks corresponding $g = ng_D$ where n = 1 to 5, with the peaks being gaussian-like with some gaps in between.\cite{Mikhailov3} This confirms that the magnetic charge is quantised as predicted by Dirac, and rules out Schwinger monopoles which have twice the magnetic charge ($g_S = 2g_D$).\cite{Schwinger}

+The microparticles measured by Mikhailov were composite (\textit{M} $\leq 10^{-14} $ gram), so the monopoles could be composite pseudo-particles (instantons).
+However, the charge of these pseudo-particles would then not be quantised with the monopole charge predicted by Dirac.\cite{Mikhailov4}

-He also reanalysed his previous experiments, dividing the data by n, and obtained a narrow bell-shaped distribution centred on $\bar{g}$ = (3.27 $\pm$ 0.16) x 10$^{-8}$ gauss.cm$^{2}$ = 0.99 \textit{g}$_D$ with an accuracy of $\pm$5\%.\cite{Mikhailov4} Therefore, by these ingenious experiments, Mikhailov has observed Dirac monopoles, \textit{but only when illuminated by light}.
-There is no satisfactory explanation for this.
+He also reanalysed his previous experiments, selecting the correct root and dividing the data by n, and obtained a narrow bell-shaped distribution centred on $\bar{g}$ = (3.27 $\pm$ 0.16) x 10$^{-8}$ gauss.cm$^{2}$ = 0.99 \textit{g}$_D$ with an accuracy of $\pm$5\%.\cite{Mikhailov4} Therefore, by these ingenious experiments, Mikhailov has observed Dirac monopoles, \textit{but only when illuminated by light}.
+The problem is they are non-existent in their own right, because they cease to move as monopoles when the light is turned off.
+There has been no satisfactory explanation for this.